alexandersazonof/liquity-ui/packages/lib-base/etc/lib-base.api.md

 // Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_CollateralDeposit" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_NoCollateralWithdrawal" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_LUSDBorrowing" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_SIMBorrowing" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_NoLUSDRepayment" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "TroveCreationParams" is marked as @public, but its signature references "_NoSIMRepayment" which is marked as @internal
 //
 // @public
-export type TroveCreationParams<T = unknown> = _CollateralDeposit<T> & _NoCollateralWithdrawal & _LUSDBorrowing<T> & _NoLUSDRepayment;
+export type TroveCreationParams<T = unknown> = _CollateralDeposit<T> & _NoCollateralWithdrawal & _SIMBorrowing<T> & _NoSIMRepayment;

 // @public
 export interface TroveListingParams {